onqtam/headjack/src/introduction/competition.md

 - Federated ones lack [logical centralization](https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274) which leads to fragmentation and [no discoverability](https://github.com/mastodon/mastodon/issues/9529).

-- Some are solving just identity & the graph - without easy & stable [content addressing](../introduction/addressing.md).
+- Some are solving just identity & the graph - without easy & persistent [content addressing](../introduction/addressing.md).

 - Some use chains such as Ethereum for [logical centralization](https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274) & store vector commitments (Merkle roots) for events around [key management](https://blog.ceramic.network/key-revocation-in-self-certifying-protocols/) (rotations, authorizations, sessions & revocations) but the problem of the data availability for whatever is committed remains unsolved and different solutions around it would lead to complexity and trust.